junwoo0823/java-swing-gui/README.md

 # Java Swing GUI
-- Create a GUI with Java Swing.
+- I studied how to make a GUI with Java Swing.

 ## Review
 - It was a very new experience for me to make a GUI.